 This Homemade nuts powder can be given to babies age eight months plus after introducing each nuts separate (one at a time) in paste or powdered form by adding to baby food.
 Once you introduced each nuts separate and ruled out allergies, try this nuts powder.

-When you start, begin with 1/2 tsp of this powder and check whether the baby shows any allergic reaction.
+When you start, begin with ½ teaspoon of this powder and check whether the baby shows any allergic reaction.
 Check it for three days, and if the baby is not allergic to it, you can increase the amount gradually.

 How to use this homemade nuts powder?

 - Use this powder to make nuts milk.
 Add it to milk and offer as a health drink to toddlers and adults.
 Check this recipe for nuts milk preparation.

-- Add a tsp of it to purees, mashed food, vegetable soups, cereals, porridge's, milkshakes, smoothies, etc. while cooking to increase the nutritional value and taste!
+- Add a teaspoon of it to purees, mashed food, vegetable soups, cereals, porridge's, milkshakes, smoothies, etc. while cooking to increase the nutritional value and taste!

 - Stuff into pulkas/parathas.